Egyptian fruit bat: Voice

 The Egyptian fruit bat is among the few megabats using echolocation.
 Although it is considered a primitive form compared to non-megabat species, this has been questioned.
 A few other megabat species echolocate via creating clicks with their wings.
 It echolocates by emitting a series of sharp, bidirectional click pairs with its tongue and by altering teeth and lip positions.
 The clicks are normally slow and constant, but speed up dramatically when the bat approaches an object.
 This allows it to effectively navigate in darkness.

-It also makes use of a range of vocalizations for communication, including grunts and screeches, to communicate with other bats within the colony.
+It also makes use of a range of calls for communication, including grunts and screeches, to communicate with other bats within the colony.
 As a result, a large roosting colony can be a deafening cacophony.
 Additionally, according to several studies, it is thought that because of their constant exposure to thousands of other individuals, they can form their own language to interact with one another about specific topics such as food.
 Colonies of Egyptian fruit bats develop their own dialects, producing sounds at different frequencies.
-Egyptian fruit bat pups acquire the dialect of their colonies by listening to their mothers' vocalizations.
+Egyptian fruit bat pups acquire the dialect of their colonies by listening to their mothers' calls.

 Relationship with humans

 As pests

-Since fruit bats also eat commercially grown fruits intended for human consumption, many of them are poisoned or otherwise persecuted and eliminated by farmers to prevent crop loss.
+Since fruit bats also eat commercially grown fruit intended for human consumption, many of them are poisoned or otherwise persecuted and eliminated by farmers to prevent crop loss.
 In Turkey and Cyprus, farmers have poisoned Egyptian fruit bats via insecticides and pesticides.
 Other techniques used to kill the bats include using dynamite to destroy cave roosts, or fumigating cave entrances with sulfur to exterminate entire bat colonies.
-While Egyptian fruit bats do eat commercially grown fruits, the percentage of crops lost to bats may be overestimated.
+While Egyptian fruit bats do eat commercially grown fruit, the percentage of crops lost to bats may be overestimated.

 As disease reservoir

 The Egyptian fruit bat has been a suspected reservoir for several human diseases under surveillance.
-It is hypothesized that it can spread Marburg virus to conspecifics through contact with infected excretions such as guano, but a 2018 review concluded that more studies are necessary to determine the specific mechanisms of exposure that cause Marburg virus disease in humans.
+It has been suggested that it can spread Marburg virus to conspecifics through contact with infected excretions such as guano, but a 2018 review concluded that more studies are necessary to determine the specific mechanisms of exposure that cause Marburg virus disease in humans.
 Exposure to guano could be a route of transmission to humans.
 It has been documented with antibodies against Ebola virus in its blood, known as being seropositive, but has not tested positive for the virus itself.
 Evidence that it or any other megabat species is the natural reservoir of Ebola virus is "far from decisive".